alejandroq/go-explicit-semver.io/README.md

 ## What this is not

 This is not a versioning control system like Git.
 Simply a tool to allow a user to explicitly set a semantic version and have this information propogate via Git tags and documentation.
-The tool is smart enough to determine WHEN source files have changed for incrementing patch releases.
+The tool is smart enough to determine **WHEN** source files have changed for the incrementing of patch releases.

 ## Future use cases in-mind